MIJOTHY/FOR_FLUX_SAKE/README.md

 		FruitDispatcher.js
 	/stores
 		FruitStore.js
-	(/util)
 main.js
 ```
-If you start wanting to make api calls or your logic gets a bit bloated, perhaps make a `util` folder and stick those capabilities in there.
+If you start wanting to make api calls or your logic gets a bit bloated, I'd advise making a `util` folder and to stick those capabilities in there.
+The fundamental thing is to be _sensible_ with splitting up your app though.
+If a function does more than one thing, it should be split up.
+If you have a bunch of functions that do similar stuff (such as making API calls or creating actions) but they're in a file not dedicated to that, perhaps it's bloody well time you move them there.

 ### 2. Migrating state-mutating functions to the store
-Literally all you have to do is add the relevant `case`s to your switch statement within your callback that's registered with the dispatcher, and then take the logic from your components and put them there.
+Literally all you have to do now is add the relevant `case`s to your switch statement within your callback that's registered with the dispatcher, and then take the logic from your components and put them there.
+This may also involve creating that `FruitConstants.js` file as seen above and exporting an `ActionTypes` object with a bunch of constants from there.

 ### 3. Tidying up
 Now we can delete all those state-mutating functions in `FruitApp`, those callbacks that we were passing down through props, and change our components so that they use the dispatcher (or, even better, make use of `FruitActionCreators`' methods).